 Welcome to the University Covid-19 webpages for prospective students.

-As much as we would like to have you come to visit us, talk to our lecturers in person at Open Days and events, international fairs, and careers events, invite us to your school for a visit and chat, or indeed to your place of work, we obviously can’t do a lot of that this year in the usual way due to the Covid-19 pandemic.
-However, we plan on bringing all these services to our prospective students, their guidance counsellors, teachers, and employers this year through virtual means.
+As much as we would like to have you come to visit us, talk to our lecturers in person at Open Days and events, international fairs, and careers events, invite us to your school for a visit and chat, or indeed to your place of work, we can’t do a lot of that this year in the usual way due to the Covid-19 pandemic.
+However, we do plan on bringing all these services to our prospective students, their guidance counsellors, teachers, and employers this year through a blend of virtual and face to face means where possible, and safe, to do so.

 Please explore the content below to find out more about what changes have been made this year.